DaHeller/Object-detection-using-Faster-RCNN/README.md

 ## Conclusions

-I would say that my models preformed well for such little training time.
+With only a week to do this project I would say that my models preformed well.
 But this whole project has been a very fun experience and Faster R-CNN is a very complex model type that works extremely well.

 ## Future work